 Why do you need to pound chicken breasts?

 I know some of you may be wondering if the additional step of pounding out chicken breast to equal thickness is necessary.
 Sometimes it seems like recipes give you additional steps just for the fun of it!
-In this case, this is actually an important step if you are using thick (1″ plus) chicken breasts or ones that vary in size.
+In this case, this is actually an important step.
+Especially if you are using thick (1″ plus) chicken breasts or ones that vary in size.
 Pounding out the breasts ensure that they will cook at an even rate.
 Which means that you won’t end up with one breast under-cooked or over-cooked.
 This rule applies to basically every recipe with every kind of meat.
-You don’t need to get out a ruler and measure, but try to keep things mostly even to get the best results.
+You don’t need to get out a ruler and measure.
+But try to keep things mostly even to get the best results.

 If you make this recipe please be sure to let me know how it went by letting me know in the comments below or sharing your pictures with me on Instagram #thesimplesupper!